earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire04-difference-normalized-burn-ratio-vegetation-indices-R.md

 out the actual conditions on the ground.
 This process of confirming a value that you get from remote sensing data by checking it on the ground is called validation.

-You learned about ground validation as it applies to lidar data [in week 5 of this course](https://earthdatascience.org/courses/earth-analytics/remote-sensing-uncertainty/).
+You learned about ground validation as it applies to lidar data [in the lidar remote sensing uncertainty lessons]({{ site.url }}/courses/earth-analytics/remote-sensing-uncertainty/).

 ### NBR & Water - False Positives